FabioDaSilvaFaria/TA_Analyst_Project/README.md

      - Data cleaning (fixing messy names)
      - Adding calculated columns (days to hire, application month, stage flags)
      - Queries for applications, hires, and offer acceptance metrics
-   - Used to prepare and explore data.
+   - Used to prepare and explore data

 3. **`intern_applications_powerbi.sql`**
    - Condensed query optimized for Power BI:
      - Combines multiple metrics into a single query
      - Provides data for visualizations such as applications by month, gender, location, university, and recruitment funnel stages
-   - Used directly as a source in Power BI.
+   - Used directly as a source in Power BI

 4. **`intern_applications.pbix`**
    - Power BI dashboard file